DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 ### Prepare The Remote Jenkins Server - Setup Jenkins

-- Navigate to the Jenkins server directory in the project where the Vagrant file is contained.
+- Navigate to the Jenskins server directory in the project where the Vagrant file is contained.
+- Put in your public SSH key in the Vagrant file.
+- And what name you have given the SSH key on Digital Ocean
+- Digital Ocean API key
 - `vagrant up --provider=digital_ocean`
 - After starting the Jenkins should be up and running.
 You can access it via [Jenkins server droplet IP]:8080.